zselite/zselite/README.md

 - 👋 Hi, I’m @zselite
-- 👀 I’m interested in making FiveM Scripts
+- 👀 I’m interested in making FiveM Scripts, vehicle textures, and ymaps!
 - 🌱 I’m currently learning coding in general
-- 💞️ I’m looking to collaborate on FiveM Scrips
+- 💞️ I’m looking to collaborate on anything like scripts, textures, and ymaps
 - 📫 You can reach me on discord ZS#9999

 <!---